sandstreamdev/std/README.md

 #### take

-Takes up to given count of elements.
+Takes up to a given count of elements.

 ##### Type signature